 3. How Big is Your Opening?

 There are different sized safety gates for different applications.
-If you are simply setting it up for single person access to a ladder, then you might need an 18" or 21" ladder safety gate.
-If you want a two person gate, you’ll obviously need a wider one or possibly a dual safety gate system.
+If you are simply setting it up for single person access to a ladder, then you might need a full-height ladder safety gate.
+If you want a two-person gate, you’ll obviously need a wider double safety gate.
 But the options don’t stop there.
 You could want a mezzanine or pallet gate.
 These are not only a wider design, but pallet gates are configured in such a way that when opened, the pallet itself is protecting the opening.
 All of the gates, when finished, return automatically to their original position, whether they be vertical sliding gates, horizontal, or swing gates.

 4. How Much Use Will the Area Get?

 The use could determine the type of gate you want.
 Heavy use could call for an automatic gate that doesn’t require your employees to push it open every time they pass through.
 Something used less frequently may not warrant this.
 Either way, the important thing is to ensure your gate has been cycle tested to the ANSI standard.
 ANSI BS 6375-2:2009 Clause 6.5 says that a gate should be tested through 90 degrees 50,000 cycles.

 5. Do You Have Industry Requirements?

 While OSHA does not necessarily require safety gates to be yellow, you’re going to want them to be highly visible.
 If it blends into the background, it can be just as dangerous as not being there.
 However, depending on your industry, there could be other requirements.
 For instance, the food industry may be required by the FDA to have stainless steel gate.
 It is important that you know this so that in attempting to bring yourself into fall protection compliance with OSHA, you do not take yourself out of compliance with any other regulatory body you may be beholden to.